 WERE YOU ABLE TO KEEP YOUR COPPER LEVELS DOWN AFTER YOU FINISHED DETOXING?

-Janie: Unfortunately, there was evidence that I didn’t keep it down at all, or that I should have gone much lower.
-Yes, things looked good enough, and I felt better, in the Fall of 2015 after six months of detoxing.
+Janie: Unfortunately, there was evidence that I didn’t keep it down at all after 2015’s decline by the Fall, or that I should have gone much lower.
 But in the Spring of 2016, I was seeing more hair loss than normal again, yet my iron was great.
 No, I didn’t have the movement headaches or the ruminating negative thoughts like I did the year before, but the hair loss was a sign.
-Then at the beginning of June, my body started detoxing copper again!!!
-It was an accident—I was taking high doses of phospholipids, known to help heal the mitochondria (of which I had a problem as revealed by the Organic Acids Test and symptoms–not everyone does).
-But it turns out that doses as high as I was taking induce detoxing!
-So here I was, once again detoxing high copper.
-And how do I know it was copper?
-Because just as happened the entire six months I detoxed in 2015, I once again had copper-colored stools when detoxing.
-And boy oh boy, did the fatigue set in all over again.
+Then at the beginning of June 2016, my body started detoxing copper again!
+I wasn’t trying to do so–it happened from taking phospholipids, known to help heal the mitochondria (of which I had a problem as revealed by the Organic Acids Test and symptoms–not everyone does).
+But it turns out that phospholipids induce detoxing!
+So here I was, once again detoxing copper with the exact same symptoms I had in 2015–copper-colored stools, adrenal stress, fatigue.

 Elaine: No, because my Dr put me on the DHEA, which my body converted to crazy amounts of estrogen in 3 days, I had to do this all over again… I am currently holding off as I am working on mitochondrial issues which are worsened with detoxing…although my stools are indicating that what i am taking for Mitochondrial function is causing me to detox...